Advanced examples#

 How to use automatic differentiation?#

 As a deep learning framework, Tensorflow supports automatic differentiation.
-This can be used to optimize the parameters of variational circuits.
-For example the following script optimizes the parameters of two rotations so that the circuit output matches a target state using the fidelity as the corresponding loss function.
+The following script optimizes the parameters of two rotations so that the circuit output matches a target state using the fidelity as the corresponding loss function.

 import qibo